odoo/documentation/accounting/overview/process_overview/supplier_bill.rst

 Payment** at the top of the form.

 From there, you select the payment method (i.e. Checking account, credit card, check, etc…) and the amount you wish to pay.
-By default, Odoo will propose the entire remaining balance on the bill for payment.
-In the memo field, we recommend you set the vendor invoice number as a reference (Odoo will auto fill this field from the from the vendor bill if set it correctly).
+By default, Twenty20 will propose the entire remaining balance on the bill for payment.
+In the memo field, we recommend you set the vendor invoice number as a reference (Twenty20 will auto fill this field from the from the vendor bill if set it correctly).

 .. image:: ./media/vendor_bill06.png